Taylor Swift Confirms New Music and Teases Clues in Butterfly Mural

 "OK so we've commissioned this butterfly mural to be painted on a wall in Nashville and put clues about the song and the new music in the mural," Swift explained on her Instagram Stories on Thursday.
 "So I'm going to go show up.
 The butterfly mural is painted by Kelsey Montague who painted one of my favorite murals in New York.
 And, uh, let's go see what happens."

-While addressing the crowd at the mural, Swift thanked her fans, saying, "Taylor just thanked fans and said "you figured out the clue, no one knew we were coming."
+While addressing the crowd at the mural, Swift thanked her fans, saying, "You figured out the clue, no one knew we were coming."

 She also teased, "This was one clue, we've got another clue coming tonight on ABC.
 So make sure to watch."

+Photos posted to social media, like the pictures above from Twitter user @allieehealyy, show Swift posing with the mural and greeting her Swifties.

 Swift first hinted at her "next chapter" during her speech at the 2018 American Music Awards in October.
 After winning Favorite Pop/Rock Album for reputation, T.Swift took the stage to thank her Swifties for their support.

 "Guys, I always look at albums as chapters in my life.
 And I'm so—to the fans, I'm so happy that you like this one.
 I'm so happy that this means that you like this one.
 But I have to be really honest with you about something," the singer teased.
 "I'm even more excited about the next chapter."